shamblett/cloudruntest/README.md

 ## Building and deploying the sample

-Once you have recreated the sample code files (or used the files in the sample folder) you're ready to build and deploy the sample app.
+Once you have recreated the sample code files (or used the existing files) you're ready to build and deploy the sample app.

-1. Build your container image using Cloud Build, by running the following command from directory containing the Dockerfile:
+1. Build your container image using Cloud Build, by running the following command from the top level directory containing the Dockerfile:

    ``` builds submit --tag gcr.io/[PROJECT-ID]/helloworld ```